Founder and CEO

 Lead Electronics Engineer

-Ed is a satellite engineer with five years experience in the space industry.
+Ed is a satellite engineer with seven years experience in the space industry.
 He has a BSc.
 Electronics (1st Class) and MSc. in Space Technology and Planetary Exploration, awarded with merit.
 Ed completed his PhD in Advanced Receiver Design for Modernised Global Navigation Satellite Systems signals.
 Prior to joining Sen, Ed was a Research Fellow in Systems and Avionics at the University of Surrey, Surrey Space Centre.
 Ed worked with Surrey Satellite Technology Ltd on the UK’s first ever CubeSat, STRaND-1.

 Machine Learning Engineer